abuscher/cite_checker/README.md

-Python libraries for cite checking legal documents.
+Python libraries for cite-checking legal citations

 case_lookup.py:
 - takes as input a search query and returns the case text as HTML